Temasek to exit STATS ChipPAC with $1.8 billion deal with China's JCET

 | HONG KONG

-HONG KONG Temasek Holdings Ltd is exiting STATS ChipPAC through a $1.8 billion (1.13 billion British pounds) deal with China's Jiangsu Changjiang Electronics Technology Co Ltd (JCET) as the Singapore state investor makes room in its portfolio for more global purchases.
+HONG KONG Temasek Holdings Ltd is exiting STATS ChipPAC through a $1.8 billion deal with China's Jiangsu Changjiang Electronics Technology Co Ltd (JCET) as the Singapore state investor makes room in its portfolio for more global purchases.

 Temasek, which manages about S$223 billion ($173 billion), has been de-risking its portfolio by shedding large concentrated positions in publicly listed companies and putting more money into private ones as it looks to improve returns.